gheorghekovacsik/price-plan/wp-content/plugins/onesoftway-pricing-table/readme.txt

 The OneSoftWay Pricing Table is a customizable WordPress block plugin that displays feature-rich pricing tables with support for multiple tiers, feature categories, and both USD and CAD prices.
 It allows easy management of pricing options and feature lists directly within the block editor.

 == Description ==
-The AutoSoftway Pricing Table is a flexible and user-friendly WordPress block plugin designed to help site owners showcase their product or service pricing in a clear, attractive, and organized way.
+The OneSoftWay Pricing Table is a flexible and user-friendly WordPress block plugin designed to help site owners showcase their product or service pricing in a clear, attractive, and organized way.
 With this block, you can easily create and customize pricing tables directly within the WordPress block editor, supporting multiple pricing tiers and feature categories.
 Each tier can display both USD and CAD prices, highlight popular plans, and include custom call-to-action buttons.

 The plugin also allows you to group features into categories, making it easy for visitors to compare offerings across different plans.
-Ideal for SaaS, digital products, or any business with tiered pricing, the AutoSoftway Pricing Table helps you present your value proposition professionally and boost conversions.
+Ideal for SaaS, digital products, or any business with tiered pricing, the OneSoftWay Pricing Table helps you present your value proposition professionally and boost conversions.

 == Installation ==
 From your WordPress dashboard